Welcome. Thank you for visiting.

-I am a PhD Candidate in Sociology at the University of Toronto where I study how social inequalities shape food and the practices surrounding it such as cooking, eating, and shopping.
-Because food lies at the heart of social life.
+I find food to be a particularly exciting area of study because it lies at the heart of social life.
 Food is at once everyday and mundane, yet also intensely emotional, embodied, symbolic, and political.
-I therefore see food as a deeply grounded, material lens for considering how and why we use taste to create bonds and preserve boundaries among those around us.
+I therefore see food as a deeply grounded, material lens for considering how tastes create bonds but preserve boundaries and inequalities among those around us.

 You can take a look at my CV here.